Northbrook Rural Fire Protection District

 The Village of Northbrook comprises approximately 13 square miles.
 An additional 3.5 square miles of Rural Fire Protection District is also included in the response area of the Fire Department, including tollways, forest preserves, residential and commercial land.
 The Northbrook Rural Fire Protection District (NBRFPD) was established for the purpose of providing fire and emergency medical transport services to residents and businesses in areas outside the corporate limits of the Village of Northbrook.

-The Rural District is a separate governmental body, comprised of three township appointed trustees (who also reside in the District) with the Northbrook Fire Chief and Deputy Village Manager/CFO serving as liaisons.
+The Rural District is a separate governmental body, comprised of three township appointed trustees (who also reside in the District) with the Northbrook Fire Chief and Chief Financial Officer serving as liaisons.
 The Northbrook Rural Fire Protection District was created by State statute as a taxing mechanism to generate revenue for fire department services.
 The trustees administer the funds through a contract for services from the Village of Northbrook.

 The District includes the unincorporated areas of Northfield Township bordered by Lake Cook and Willow Roads, and from the Des Plaines River to the Edens Expressway.
 Specifically the bulk of the areas served include unincorporated Cook County parcels in Glenbrook Countryside, Mission Hills, Citation Lake, Northbrook West, Mission Hills Estates, pockets of properties along Techny Road and on Sunset Ridge Road, and portions of the Village of Deerfield south of Lake Cook Road.